SuperSonicSites/Proficlean/content/en/_index.md

 heading3: RESEARCH AND SCIENCE-BASED FORMULA

+order_disclaimer: There's no risk for you, just try it out and see if it's for you.
+If not, simply send us back your bottle (even if it's empty!) and we will refund all your money...AND you get to keep the bonuses!
+order: Order EkoCleaner Today!

 Testimonial1_comment: "Effective and Safe..."
 Testimonial1_name: Kerry S.
 Testimonial1: "Ever since I started using this I  feel piece of mind!.
 It is definitely as effective, if not better than the harsh chemicals I was using before.
 Seems like it creates a type of a protective layer - really nice."